PHPOffice/PHPPresentation/README.md

 PHPPowerPoint is a library written in pure PHP that provides a set of classes to write to different presentation file formats, i.e. Microsoft [Office Open XML](http://en.wikipedia.org/wiki/Office_Open_XML) (OOXML or OpenXML) or OASIS [Open Document Format for Office Applications](http://en.wikipedia.org/wiki/OpenDocument) (OpenDocument or ODF).

 PHPPowerPoint is an open source project licensed under the terms of [LGPL version 3](https://github.com/PHPOffice/PHPPowerPoint/blob/develop/COPYING.LESSER).
 PHPPowerPoint is aimed to be a high quality software product by incorporating [continuous integration](https://travis-ci.org/PHPOffice/PHPPowerPoint) and [unit testing](http://phpoffice.github.io/PHPPowerPoint/coverage/develop/).
-You can learn more about PHPWord by reading the [Developers' Documentation](http://phppowerpoint.readthedocs.org/) and the [API Documentation](http://phpoffice.github.io/PHPPowerPoint/docs/develop/).
+You can learn more about PHPPowerPoint by reading the [Developers' Documentation](http://phppowerpoint.readthedocs.org/) and the [API Documentation](http://phpoffice.github.io/PHPPowerPoint/docs/develop/).

-Read more about PHPWord:
+Read more about PHPPowerPoint:

 - [Features](#features)
 - [Requirements](#requirements)